 -

 Set of five jugs, glass and silver.
-With initial ownership marks.
-Set of five jugs in different sizes (two small, two medium and one large) with a flared glass top and carved and engraved decoration, and a handle and top in silver.
-Their shapes and decoration show a clear influence from the so-called English “claret jugs” used for serving wine at the table.
+With ownership initials.
+Set of five jugs in different sizes (two small, two medium, and one larger) with flared glass bowls, carved and engraved decoration, and silver handles and tops.
+Their shapes and decoration show a clear influence of the English "claret jugs" used for serving wine at the table.

 · Size: Atura pieza mayor 36 cms.